ShadowInsurtech/.github/profile/README.md

    Find each service in the [Shadow Insurtech GitHub organization](https://github.com/ShadowInsurtech).
 2. **View API Docs**
    Visit the [Shadow NCCI API Documentation](https://github.com/ShadowInsurtech/.github/blob/main/README.md) for detailed endpoints and examples.
-3. **Deploy & Scale**
-   All services are Terraform-managed and deploy seamlessly on Google Cloud Run.

-👉 **Ready to innovate insurance?** Explore our code, contribute, or spin up your own instance in minutes!